Blueberry Crumble Bars

-These delicious vegan and gluten-free blueberry crumble bars are easy to make with just a few ingredients for a perfect summer dessert!
+These delicious vegan and gluten-free blueberry crumble bars are easy to make with just a few ingredients for the perfect summer dessert!

-If you love crisps and crumbles, check out these apple crumble bars, strawberry rhubarb crisp and apple cranberry crisp too!
+And if you love crisps and crumbles, consider making these apple crumble bars, strawberry oatmeal bars, strawberry rhubarb crisp and apple cranberry crisp next!

 Ingredient Notes